 Work from home is here to stay, so it’s advisable to make the best of it and redecorate your rooms to spawn a perfect home office environment.
 Staying productive in the office set-up at home is very crucial.
-Let us discover few home office ideas and tips to spruce up your home for that perfect work from home experience.
+Let us discover a few home office ideas and tips to spruce up your home for that perfect work from home experience.

 Uncomfortable chairs can injure you over prolonged computer use.
 Dining chairs and deck chairs, for example, rarely are at the right height, and they don’t always encourage the needed upright posture.
 If you can afford it, get an adjustable professional office chair, one with adjustable height, that can roll, that provides lumbar support for the lower back, and ideally has adjustable seat pan tilt, arm height, and lateral arm position.
-An arm rest is preferable, but only if you use it correctly
+An armrest is preferable, but only if you use it correctly

 People generally overlook interior settings that create the perfect atmosphere for work.
-A workstation at home is usually a desk that is a bit cluttered with notebooks, charger wires or papers spread around.
+A workstation at home is usually a desk that is a bit cluttered with notebooks, charger wires, or papers spread around.
 Most of the preferred work areas at home are the sofa or bed.

 Below are some room decor ideas to refurbish your home office corner.

 Ensure Your Home Office is a Dedicated and Private Space.
 Distractions from family members, pets, and televisions can hamper your productivity.
 Have you ever participated in a conference call from home and your dog barks at a delivery person or your children interrupt you?
-It’s quite embarrassing and it hinders productivity of the entire team involved.
+It’s quite embarrassing and it hinders the productivity of the entire team involved.
 So a dedicated space for work is essential.

 Set up a dedicated home office in the quietest area of your home, which is away from the bustle of everyday life.
 If a private office is not possible for you, consider purchasing a room divider or shoji screen to cut out the distractions at your home.
-Ensure family members respect your private time by using a visual cue, such as a “Do Not Disturb” sign, especially when participating on audio and video calls.
+Ensure family members respect your private time by using a visual cue, such as a “Do Not Disturb” sign, especially when participating in audio and video calls.